AtharvaSangit/dockerized-fashion-mnist/README.md

 Model Tracking with MLflow: Use MLflow to keep track of different versions of the model, experiments in a simple dashboard.

 Deploy your Docker containers using Kubernetes.
 This helps automatically scale the app based on demand.

+GPU Acceleration: Use GPU to speed up training and inference, especially when working with large datasets or complex models.

+Data Augmentation: Add more image variations (like flipping, rotating, zooming) during training to make the model more robust and improve accuracy.